 Expanded Growing Space: In a raised bed system, walking paths are created between the beds not between plants.
 This allows you to dedicate all of the growing space for crops, and allows you to space plants closer together, which maximizes yields.

 Fewer Weeds and Pests: Closely spaced plants shade the soil and suppress weeds.
 The edges of raised garden beds also act as a barrier to invading grasses and weeds and help protect plants from a variety of crawling pests including slugs and snails.

 Improved Soil Conditions: Instead of battling poor soil conditions, raised beds can be built over existing sites and filled with nutrient-rich soil.

 Lack of Soil Compaction: The soil in raised beds is never walked on so it stays loose and friable.

 Rapid Soil Warming: Better drainage in the spring allows the sun to warm the soil faster for earlier planting.

 Reduced Physical Strain: Because you work at a higher level, the kneeling and bending that comes with traditional gardening is minimized.
 Also, for gardeners with limited mobility, raised beds can be custom built to a height and width that accommodates the physical limitations of the individual.

-I used mine for the garden and this past year in a new way.
-I have a small raised bed box, but it is not deep or big enough to grow tomatoes in.
-So I took several of the cat litter buckets, drilled a few drain holes along the bottom, plus used a circular saw bit and cut a large 4" hole in the middle.
-I used it to raise the soil depth while still allowing the roots to extend out the bottom into the raised bed soil.
+I used plastic cat litter buckets in my garden.
+My small raised bed is not deep or big enough to grow tomatoes.
+I drilled a few drain holes along the bottom, plus used a circular saw bit and cut a large 4" hole in the middle.
+I raised the soil depth and allowed the roots to extend out the bottom into the raised bed soil.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.